jngaravitoc/BFE-c/README.md

 ==========

 The code computes coefficients of the [Hernquist Basis Field Expansion](https://ui.adsabs.harvard.edu/abs/1992ApJ...386..375H/abstract)  from snapshots of N-body simulations.
-At the moment, the code only reads outputs from Gadget.
+At the moment, the code only reads ascii files.

 BFE-c is wirtten in C and it can run in parallel for an efficient computation of the coefficients.
 In addition, the code also computes the variance matrix of the coefficients (following Weinberg+98)